-a) The agency shall insure that all persons who are authorized to have access to an article which is claimed or determined to represent a trade secret are given notice of the restrictions on disclosure and use of the article contained in this Subpart, and of the sanctions and liabilities prescribed in subsections (d) and (e) for unauthorized disclosure or use of the article.

-- b) No agency officer, employee, or authorized representative may disclose, except as authorized by this Subpart, or use for his or her private gain or advantage, any article which is claimed or determined to represent a trade secret. - c) Each agency officer, employee, or authorized representative shall take appropriate measures to properly safeguard an article which is claimed or determined to represent a trade secret and to protect against its improper disclosure. - d) Violations of subsections (b) or (c) of this section may constitute grounds for dismissal, suspension, or other adverse personnel action.
-Violation of subsection (b) may also result in civil liability or criminal prosecution pursuant to state and/or federal statutes. - Each authorized representative of the agency who is e) furnished with access to an article which is claimed or determined to represent a trade secret pursuant to this Part shall use or disclose that information only as authorized by the contract or agreement under which such person is authorized to represent the agency.
+- a) The agency shall insure that all persons who are authorized to have access to an article which is claimed or determined to represent a trade secret are given notice of the restrictions on disclosure and use of the article contained in this Subpart, and of the sanctions and liabilities prescribed in subsections (d) and (e) for unauthorized disclosure or use of the article. - b) No agency officer, employee, or authorized representative may disclose, except as authorized by this Subpart, or use for private gain or advantage, any article which is claimed or determined to represent a trade secret. - c) Each agency officer, employee, or authorized representative shall take reasonable measures to safeguard an article which is claimed or determined to represent a trade secret and to protect against any disclosure which is inconsistent with these rules. - d) Each authorized representative of the agency who is furnished with access to an article which is claimed or determined to represent a trade secret pursuant to this Part shall use or disclose that information only as authorized by the contract or agreement under which such person is authorized to represent the agency.
 Any contract or agreement between the agency and the authorized representative shall state that the trade secret protection requirements of the contract or agreement are expressly for the benefit of the owner of an article which is claimed or determined to be a trade secret pursuant to this Part and that a breach thereof will permit the owner to sue the authorized representatives directly.
-In addition, any violation of subsections (b), (c) or (e) may constitute grounds for suspension of the contract or agreement.